Horse Nutrition for Shedding Season

 - Copper and zinc both work with melanin, the pigment for hair color.
 Hair bleaches and fades when your horse’s diet lacks appropriate copper and zinc.
 You may notice reddening or yellowing of manes and tails, too.

-- Copper also supports collagen in the skin, which helps the physical structure of the skin.
+- Copper also supports collagen production in the skin, which helps maintain its physical structure.
 An average horse needs 100 to 120 mg of copper in the diet per day.

-- Zinc supports cell division, which is necessary to make new hair.
+- Zinc supports cell division, which is necessary for new hair growth at any time of year.
 Most horses need 400 mg per day of zinc for optimal health.

 Amino Acids and Proteins

 - Hair and hooves are comprised mainly of the protein keratin.
 Proteins are a collection of amino acid chains linked by peptide bonds.
 Ten of the 21 amino acids horses use for protein production are essential.
-The horse can’t make these ten – your horse needs these essential amino acids in their diet.
+The horse can’t make these ten amino acids.
+Your horse needs these essential amino acids in their diet for adequate synthesis of keratin.

-- Horses can get some protein from hay and pasture, and their needs will vary.
+- Horses can obtain some protein from hay and pasture, and their protein needs vary.
 An ornamental pasture horse’s crude protein intake should be about 8.5% of their food.
 Working horses need a crude protein level of 12% in their feed.
-Most bagged feeds will indicate the protein available in a whole serving of that food.
+Most bagged feeds will indicate the protein content per serving.

-- If your horse eats only hay, know that stemmy hay from late cuttings or mature plants has lower protein.
+- If your horse eats only hay, note that stemmy hay from late-cuttings or mature plants has lower protein content.
 You may need to supplement with a quality protein additive.
-The most common ingredient for adding protein to feeds and supplements is soybean meal.
+The most common ingredient used to add protein to feeds and supplements is soybean meal.

 Supplements and feeds can help provide vitamins and minerals for your horse.